jlegatheaux/cnss/README.md

 ## ApplicationAlgorithm Interface

-The ApplicationAlgorithm interface should be implemented by any class whose instances are intended to implement application automata executed by nodes.
+The `ApplicationAlgorithm interface should be implemented by any class whose instances are intended to implement application automata executed by nodes.
 The class that implements this algorithm must have a zero argument constructor.
 All methods have, as first argument, the virtual time of the processing step where the event fired.
 Methods:

 ```java
 public int initialise(int now, int node_id, Node nodeObj, String[] args);
 ```

 Initialises the application algorithm or automaton and returns the desired *control_clock_tick_period*.
-If the returned *control_clock_tick_period == 0*, no **clock_ticks** will be delivered to the algorithm.
+If the returned *control_clock_tick_period is equal to 0*, no clock_ticks will be delivered to the algorithm.

-Parameters: *id* is this node id, *nodeObj* is a reference to the node object executing this algorithm, *args* is an array of arguments specified in the *configuration file*  (see the configuration file section).
+Parameters: `id` is this node id, `nodeObj` is a reference to the node object kernel executing this algorithm, `args` is an array of arguments specified in the *configuration file*  (see the configuration file section).

 ```java
 public void on_clock_tick(int now);